gvwilson/sdxpy/src/contrib/index.md

 ## FAQ {: #contrib-faq}

+Why is this book free to read online?

+:   Because only a tiny minority of technical books make enough money
+    to pay back the time required to create them, and because I would rather be able to fix errata than have people pirating out-of-date PDFs.

+Why are the royalties going to charity?

+:   The [Red Door Family Shelter][red_door] and places like it
+    have always been short of money and resources, and the COVID-19 pandemic only made matters worse.
+    They do more good on the average Tuesday than most of us do in a year (or a lifetime);
+    I'm glad to be able to help however I can.

 What sort of feedback would be useful?

 :   Everything is welcome, but what would help most is: